frank26080115/Bones-3D-Printer/ordered_lessons/lesson12.md

 Using the Z axis movement buttons, move the bed up.
 You can choose how far it moves per click.
 Move it up gradually, use 10mm increments when the bed surface is more than 10mm away from the nozzle, otherwise, move in 1mm increments.
 Keep a count of how much you've moved it so far, until the heated bed surface is about 3mm away from the nozzle.
 You can check by sliding the glass under the nozzle, if it fits, move it up more 1mm at a time until it doesn't fit.
 The count you are keeping is the height measurement.

-We do not want decimal places in this measurement!
-Whole millimeters only. adjustments smaller than a millimeter should be taken care of by adjusting the springs.
+We do not want decimal places in this measurement! **Whole millimeters only**. adjustments smaller than a millimeter should be taken care of by adjusting the springs.

 When you have finalized this height measurement, then write it to the **Z_MAX_POS** setting inside the Configuration.h file, rebuild the firmware, and update the firmware with the microSD card again.
 To verify these changes, restart the printer with the new firmware, then home the Z axis, then use following command: